-sSpecialty care and non-immediate scheduled medically necessary transports emergency transportation does not require prior or post authorization
+Specialty care and non-immediate medically necessary transports do not require prior or post authorization

-1903.1E1C PROVIDER RESPONSIBILITY
+1903.1C PROVIDER RESPONSIBILITY

-Emergency medical transportation providers must submit all appropriate documentation to the MCOs or to the Nevada Medicaid FFS-fiscal agent to enroll register as an emergency medical transportation provider in addition to documentation that demonstrates the appropriate level of service personnel are employed (i.e. BLS, ALS, etc.).
+Emergency medical transportation providers must submit all appropriate documentation to the MCOs or to the Nevada Medicaid fiscal agent to enroll as an emergency medical transportation provider.

-The transportation provider is solely responsible for verifying program Medicaid eligibility, enrollment and assessed levels of NET service for each recipient.
-Whenever possible, this should be done prior to rendering emergency transportation services.
-Information concerning eligibility and enrollment verification is located in Chapter 100 of the Nevada MSM.
+The transportation provider is solely responsible for verifying Medicaid eligibility for each recipient.
+Whenever possible, this should be done prior to rendering services.
+Information concerning eligibility and enrollment verification is located in Chapter 100, of the Nevada Medicaid Services Manual (MSM).

-The provider must ensure the confidentiality of recipient medical records and other information, such as health, social, domestic and financial circumstances learned or obtain whileed in providing services to recipients.
+The provider must ensure the confidentiality of recipient medical records and other information, such as the health, social, domestic and financial circumstances learned or obtain while providing services to recipients.